Quantum Information Dimension and Geometric Entropy: Conclusions

-The development's overtly mathematical nature suggests concluding with two forward-looking comments.
 First, simple examples of geometric quantum states yield an integer value for $\mathfrak{D}$.
 At least in the measure theory of classical processes, though, it is well-known that this is not typical.
 There are very interesting objects that exhibit noninteger information dimension: the self-similar or Cantor sets, now shorthanded as \emph{fractals}.
-Indeed, these structures are critical to the operation of Maxwellian demons \cite{Boyd14b} and their modern cousins---information engines \cite{Boyd15a}.
+Indeed, these structures are critical to the operation of Maxwellian demons \cite{Boyd14b} and their modern realizations---information engines \cite{Boyd15a}.
 Comparing classical and quantum domains, it stands to reason that the geometric quantum formalism provides an interesting arena in which to develop a theory of quantum fractals.
 Efforts in this direction are currently ongoing and will be reported elsewhere.
 The informational quantities introduced here play a central role in this endeavor.

-Second, while focused here exclusively on $\mathfrak{D}$ and $H_{\mathfrak{D}}$, it is straightforward to appreciate that the geometric approach allows for a richer cross-pollination between analog information theory and quantum information theory.
+Second, while here we focused exclusively on $\mathfrak{D}$ and $H_{\mathfrak{D}}$, it is straightforward to appreciate that the geometric approach allows for a richer cross-pollination between analog information theory and quantum information theory.
 For example, alternative definitions for core quantities of quantum information theory, based on the geometric approach and inspired by analog information theory, suggest themselves as parallels of entropy, relative entropy, mutual information, Kolmogorov-Sinai entropy rate, excess entropy, bound information, statistical complexity, and many others.
 Investigating the relations with their standard quantum counterparts---von Neumann entropy, quantum mutual information, and the like---presents interesting challenges.
 The solutions, we believe, are destined to enrich both quantum information science and analog information theory.

+Third, the geometric approach provides a powerful way to study ensembles of pure states, with a rich phenomenology to uncover \cite{Zyck11,Vivo16,Shang15b,Shang15a,Luo11}.
+This is particularly so given the recent emergence of quantum information theory and the advances in quantum computing.
+These reinforce the need for more advanced tools to study ensembles of pure states \cite{Cot21,Choi21,WeiHo22}.
+Indeed, modern quantum simulators allow extracting ensembles of pure states, like the geometric quantum state, in systems with a controlled environment.
+This strengthens the case for the tools developed here and for the geometric approach more generally.